-After placing the manipulatives on the mat, you can start counting the whole number (in this example six) and it’s parts (two and four).
-I told Vito that the whole part is 6 (in the tree) and it is composed of 2 and 4 (the apple fruits).
-He later on counted the manipulatives and repeated that 2 and 4 is 6.
+After placing the manipulatives on the mat, you can start counting the whole number (in this example, six) and its parts (two and four).
+I told Vito that the entire part is 6 (in the tree) and comprises 2 and 4 (the apple fruits).
+He later counted the manipulatives and repeated that 2 and 4 were 6.

-The task cards included in this pack are from story of 1 to 10 so you have a lot of numbers to decompose and practice on.
-Choose the appropriate set that suits your students' needs.
-In our case we always start with 10.
+The task cards included in this pack are from stories of 1 to 10, so you have a lot of numbers to decompose and practice on.
+Choose the appropriate setting that suits your student's needs.
+In our case, we always start with 10.

 Using themed activities has always been engaging for my kids.
-This adds up spice and fun to the common ways of learning math which is usually done thru the use of plain math worksheets.
-Don’t get me wrong, my eldest enjoys plain math worksheets.
-But I believe that making learning math fun will help younger kids to have a more positive outlook on learning this subject as they grow.
-And of course, nothing beats using manipulatives for hands-on learning.
+This adds spice and fun to the common ways of learning math, usually done through plain math worksheets.
+Don't get me wrong, my eldest enjoys basic math worksheets.
+But making learning math fun will help younger kids to have a more positive outlook on learning this subject as they grow.
+And, of course, nothing beats using manipulatives for hands-on learning.

 0 comments: